estruyf/vscode-hide-comments/README.md

 When you choose **Yes** it will at the settings to your user settings for this project.
 If you decide **No**, nothing will happen at all.

+> You can disable this default behaviour by changing the `hideComments.defaultEnabled` setting to `false`.

+## Settings

+- `hideComments.defaultEnabled`: Define if you want to enable or disable the extension on startup of Visual Studio Code.
+Default: `true`.

 ## Commands

 The extension currently has two commands: